Failure Mode Effect Analysis: FMEA

 This may be a familiar example.
 Consider the bathroom toilet with a tank to store clean water for flushing.
 A hollow metal float is attached to a lever which controls both a drain stopper and a cut-off valve.
 The user flushes by moving the lever to lift the stopper; this causes rapid drainage.
 This also opens the cut-off valve so fresh water begins to slowly refill the tank.
 When the tank’s water level goes down, the float drops to permit the stopper to drop and stop the drainage.
 When the float rises high enough, then the cut-off valve stops refilling the tank.

-Part of the FMEA worksheet might look like this:
+Part of the worksheet might look like this:

 Function Failure